appstack-tech/appstack-flutter-sdk/sample_app/README.md

 - Enable Apple Search Ads attribution (iOS only)
 - Retrieve and display the Appstack ID
 - Refresh the Appstack ID on demand
-- Track various event types:
+- Track various event types with different parameters:
-  - Sign Up
+  - Sign Up (no parameters)
-  - Login
+  - Login (no parameters)
-  - Purchase (with revenue)
+  - Purchase (with revenue and currency parameters)
-  - Add to Cart (with revenue)
+  - Add to Cart (with revenue and currency parameters)
-  - View Item
+  - View Item (no parameters)
-  - Custom events
+  - Custom events (no parameters)
+  - Level Start (with level and difficulty parameters)
+  - Search (with query and results count parameters)
+  - User Engagement (with multiple custom parameters)
 - Handle errors gracefully
 - Display tracked events in the UI
+- Demonstrate the new parameters-based event tracking API

 ## Code Structure